MigotSharon/Portfolio/README.md

 This website was created to know me better as a programmer and the things have  i done  as a programmer.

 # project setup and instructions
-opened the terminal
+.opened the terminal

-created a folder named portfolio created other folders inside the portfolio: images      folder and css folder Then coded.
+.created a folder named portfolio

+.created other folders inside the portfolio: images      folder and css folder

+.coded